EmmanuellaOdiete/Financial-Performance-Analysis-/README.md

 * Provide templates for structuring financial dashboards and applying EDA techniques in Power BI.

 ## 📂 Access the Dataset
 The dataset used in this analysis is included in this repository.
 You can find it in the /data folder as financial_performance_data.xlsx.
 This file contains financial records for 9 companies across 5 quarters.
+Feel free to download the dataset, dive into the numbers, and try recreating the dashboard or even approaching the analysis your own way.

 ## 📈 Key Findings
-💰 Total Financials: Combined company revenue was $749.54M, profit $237.69M, and expenses $511.85M.
+- 💰 Total Financials: Combined company revenue was $749.54M, profit $237.69M, and expenses $511.85M.

-🛍️ Top Industry: Retail outperformed other industries with the highest average revenue ($6.7M) and profit margin (40.51%).
+- 🛍️ Top Industry: Retail outperformed other industries with the highest average revenue ($6.7M) and profit margin (40.51%).

-🏆 Best Company: Kappa Technology had the highest profit margin (37.32%).
+- 🏆 Best Company: Kappa Technology had the highest profit margin (37.32%).

-📉 Lowest Margin: Omega Group had the lowest profit margin (22.15%), despite having the highest stock price.
+- 📉 Lowest Margin: Omega Group had the lowest profit margin (22.15%), despite having the highest stock price.

-📊 Revenue vs. Profitability: High revenue didn’t always translate to high profit margins — highlighting the need for cost control.
+- 📊 Revenue vs. Profitability: High revenue didn’t always translate to high profit margins — highlighting the need for cost control.

-💹 Stock Price Trends: The Energy industry showed consistent stock growth, while Manufacturing experienced the most volatility.
+- 💹 Stock Price Trends: The Energy industry showed consistent stock growth, while Manufacturing experienced the most volatility.

 ## ✅ Recommendations
 * Invest in the Retail Sector: It's efficient, profitable, and consistently high-performing.